airbytehq/terraform-provider-airbyte/docs/resources/source_zendesk_support.md

 Required:

 - `source_type` (String) must be one of ["zendesk-support"]
-- `start_date` (String) The date from which you'd like to replicate data for Zendesk Support API, in the format YYYY-MM-DDT00:00:00Z.
+- `start_date` (String) The UTC date and time from which you'd like to replicate data, in the format YYYY-MM-DDT00:00:00Z.
 All data generated after this date will be replicated.
-- `subdomain` (String) This is your Zendesk subdomain that can be found in your account URL.
-For example, in https://{MY_SUBDOMAIN}.zendesk.com/, where MY_SUBDOMAIN is the value of your subdomain.
+- `subdomain` (String) This is your unique Zendesk subdomain that can be found in your account URL.
+For example, in https://MY_SUBDOMAIN.zendesk.com/, MY_SUBDOMAIN is the value of your subdomain.

 Optional:

-- `credentials` (Attributes) Zendesk service provides two authentication methods.
-Choose between: `OAuth2.0` or `API token`. (see [below for nested schema](#nestedatt--configuration--credentials))
+- `credentials` (Attributes) Zendesk allows two authentication methods.
+We recommend using `OAuth2.0` for Airbyte Cloud users and `API token` for Airbyte Open Source users. (see [below for nested schema](#nestedatt--configuration--credentials))
 - `ignore_pagination` (Boolean) Makes each stream read a single page of data.

 <a id="nestedatt--configuration--credentials"></a>